VadymMakohon/GET-IT/README.md

 ## Project Structure

-- HTML Exercises: Simple webpages and exercises focusing on the structure of web content, semantic HTML, and accessibility.
+- HTML Exercises: Explore the structure of web content, semantic HTML, and accessibility.
 - CSS Experiments: Stylesheets and examples that demonstrate various styling techniques, including responsive design, animations, and layout strategies.
 - JavaScript Projects: Scripts and applications that range from basic DOM manipulation to more advanced topics like asynchronous programming, APIs, and web components.

+## Course Modules

+- Grunnleggende Programmering: Basics of programming using JavaScript, covering variables, functions, loops, and more.
+- IT-utvikling: Team-based prototype development with a focus on Agile methodologies.
+- C# og Objektorientert Programmering: Learn object-oriented programming in C#, focusing on classes, inheritance, and SOLID principles.

 ## Technologies Covered